Mesabi Range: Labor strikes

 Several large-scale strikes took place on the Mesabi Iron Range during the early 1900s.
 The first began on July 20, 1907 after the Western Federation of Miners (WFM) asked Oliver Iron Mining Company for, among other demands, an eight-hour work day and a pay raise.
 The strike lasted two months and resulted in thousands of workers being blacklisted.

 On June 25, 1916, a miner left his shift after being paid less than the contracted rate.
 His action led to the Mesabi range strike of 1916.
 The Industrial Workers of the World quickly supported the strike for better pay and shorter hours.
 In September 1916, the workers voted to resume work, assuming a failed strike.
 However, shortly after returning to work a 10% raise in wages was issued for workers throughout the Range.

+Today

+The Mesabi Iron Range continues to play a central role in the economy and identity of northeastern Minnesota, although the region has undergone economic and demographic shifts since its peak mining years in the early 20th century.
+Iron mining remains active, with major companies including Cleveland-Cliffs and United States Steel operating taconite mining and processing facilities across the range.

+Economic diversification has become a regional focus, with investments in health care, education, renewable energy, and tourism.
+Attractions such as the Minnesota Discovery Center in Chisholm, the Hull–Rust Mine View in Hibbing, and the Mesabi Trail draw visitors interested in the region’s mining heritage and natural landscape.

+Redevelopment of former mine lands is also underway.
+In Virginia, the Rock Ridge Public Schools campus and the Virginia Pilot housing project are located on reclaimed mining sites.
+Similar efforts across the Range have converted former pits and tailings basins into parks, trails, and new residential areas.
+Examples include the Bruce Mine Headframe, Buhl Disc Golf Course, and West Two Rivers Recreation Area.

+Like many rural areas in the Upper Midwest, the Iron Range faces demographic challenges, including an aging population, youth outmigration, and overall population decline.
+Regional agencies, such as the IRRRB, have implemented workforce development and housing incentives to attract new residents and retain workers.

+Culturally, the Iron Range retains strong ties to its labor and immigrant history, which are reflected in events such as the annual Iron Range Labor Day Picnic, local ethnic festivals, and active historical societies.
+In recent years, the region has experienced a political shift, with many traditionally DFL-leaning communities increasingly supporting Republican candidates in statewide and federal elections.